This post may contain affiliate links. If you make a purchase, I'll receive a commission. Disclosure.

 Every small business owner who depends on their website to work hard for them to attract clients should be using data to inform their marketing decisions.
-Anything else is stabbing in the dark — using guesswork to guide their actions, causing a lot of needless activity and effort.
+Anything else is just stabbing in the dark — using guesswork to guide their marketing activities.

 Your website might be the weakest link in your marketing chain and you don’t even realize it.

-Are they bouncing off your site without spending any time on site or clicking through?
-Then I recommend you stop your traffic-generating efforts stat and focus on fixing the problems.
-This simply must be addressed if you ever want results from your website.
+Are visitors bouncing off your site without spending any time on site or clicking through?
+Then I recommend you stop your traffic-generating efforts stat and focus on fixing the problems first.

 How much more traffic will you have to generate to make up for that 40%?
 How much effort (or money) does it take to get people to your website?

 Earlier this year I redesigned a website that had a load time of 36+ seconds before we started the project.
 100% of their site visitors left before it even loaded.
 I could tell you that their visitor engagement is up 4000% since the redesign, but that doesn’t mean anything because they started at the absolute rock bottom.
 ZERO.
 That cool, fancy website was doing exactly nothing for them.
 We fixed the technical problems and now their site loads in less than 3 seconds, and they’re enjoying massive traffic, engagement and dominating local search.
-It was less about how it looked (although that was important), and first and foremost about improving the user experience.
+It was less about how it looked (although that’s also important), first and foremost it was about improving the user experience and tearing down barriers.